by Sean Marten & Chris Baumgartner

 Billy Beer was a brand of beer named for and endorsed by Billy Carter (1937-1988), the younger brother of the 39th president of the United States, Jimmy Carter.
 Meant to capitalize on Carter’s “good ol’ boy” image, Billy Beer was introduced in 1977, became a brief fad, and was discontinued in 1978.
 Endorsing beer was the least of the embarrassments Billy brought upon the Carter administration: he also urinated on the runway in front of the press while waiting for Libyan diplomats at the Atlanta airport and took a $220,000 loan from Libya at a time when relations between that North African nation and the U.S. were strained.

-The Smithfield hams will go off.
+All the Smithfield hams will go off.

 A Smithfield ham is a type of salt-cured country ham made in the town of Smithfield, Virginia.
 Smithfield has very specific environmental conditions (humidity, airborne mold spores), and only hams produced there can bear the name “Smithfield ham.”
 The earliest record of a Smithfield ham being sold dates back to 1779.